Contributed by Scott Mims, Virginia Beach, VA

-Scripture Texts (NRSV) for Sunday, May 20, 2012 (Seventh Sunday of Easter)
+Scripture Texts (NRSV) for Sunday, January 19, 2014 (Second Sunday after Epiphany)

 (Text links are to Oremus Bible Browser.
 Oremus Bible Browser is not affiliated with or supported by the Evangelical Lutheran Church in America.
 You can find the calendar of readings for Year C at Lectionary Readings.)